Should I Consider an Air Cleaner for my HVAC System?

 - Combination units: These advanced air purifiers use multiple means of cleaning your household air.
 They are ideal for homes where members have known breathing issues such as asthma, allergies & COPD.

-Consider this: If you’re really interested in keeping your air clean, Air Dynamics suggests you consider having an air cleaner/purifier installed in your air ducts.
+If you’re really interested in keeping your air clean, Air Dynamics suggests you consider having an air cleaner/purifier installed in your air ducts.
 Air cleaners, which have a thick media filter, can trap small particles, like pet dander and mold, without impeding airflow the way a thin, pleated air filter would.